 Suneeta Millington (Chair) is a Canadian diplomat and international lawyer with particular expertise in global peace and security.
 She holds extensive experience in relation to the law of armed conflict, the law governing the use of force and the multilateral frameworks addressing emerging domains and emerging technologies.
 Her postings include the United Nations in New York and in Geneva, as well as exchanges with the Canadian Armed Forces.
 Suneeta serves on the Board of Directors of the Marchés d'Ottawa Markets Municipal Services Corporation, and along with Leanne Moussa is also the Co-Founder of Prime Ministers' Row.

-Carl Neustaedter is Director of Communications at the Public Policy Forum, a leading national, non-partisan think tank.
-He was previously a senior editor and creative director in Canada’s top news organizations, including The Globe and Mail, the Toronto Star and, most recently, the Ottawa Citizen, where he was Managing Editor.
-Carl is a graduate of Carleton University (Master of Journalism) and the University of Manitoba (BA, History) and serves on the advisory board of Algonquin College’s journalism program.
+Carl Neustaedter is Manager of Creative and Language Services at the Canadian Institute for Health Information.
+He previously served as Director of Communications at the Public Policy Forum, a leading national, non-partisan think tank, and has worked as a senior editor and creative director in Canada’s top news organizations, including The Globe and Mail, the Toronto Star and the Ottawa Citizen, where he was Managing Editor.
+Carl is a graduate of Carleton University (Master of Journalism) and the University of Manitoba (BA, History).
+He serves on the advisory board of Algonquin College’s journalism program.

 Betsy Schuurman is a researcher and writer specializing in non-profit fundraising.
 She has extensive experience in the education sector, beginning her career at the University of Maryland, Baltimore followed by positions in Ottawa at Ashbury College and Carleton University.
 Betsy has served as Secretary of the Board of Directors of the Children’s Hospital of Eastern Ontario’s Volunteer Association and is an active member of the Fundraising Committee for Carty House, a home for refugee women, Betsy’s volunteer interests are focused on improving the lives of women and children in Ottawa.